 Big news!!
 I have officially finished my gift wrapping.
 Last night I sat down with my scissors, tape, and wrapping paper, turned on Heartland (I’m obsessed with this show!), and wrapped up every last one of gifts I bought.
 If you know me I’m usually doing this on Christmas Eve so I’m pretty darn proud of myself!
 The finishing touch on the gifts were this year’s DIY Christmas gift tags.
-I made them myself with a little help from GraphicStock and I love how they turned out.
-They are a bright, bold twist on traditional holiday designs that look great on my gifts and I hardly had to do a thing since I found the main images on GraphicStock.
+I made them myself and I love how they turned out.
+They are a bright, bold twist on traditional holiday designs that look great on my gifts .

-This year’s Christmas gift tags started when I feel in love with that pretty deer.
-When I clicked on the image in GraphicStock it showed me other similar designs and I ended up with a wreath and ornaments.
+This year’s Christmas gift tags started when I feel in love with this pretty deer.
 I created the tags using PicMonkey where I dropped in my designs from GraphicStock and added some lettering.
 It’s really simple and anyone can do it.
 You start by going to PicMonkey.com and choosing to create a design.

 Next select “Resize” and uncheck the “Keep Proportions” option.
 Change the dimensions to 858/1672 px and click apply to save the new size.

-Next up you’ll add the GraphicStock image that you downloaded from GraphicStock.
+Next up you’ll add the GraphicStock image that you downloaded from GraphicStock (or anywhere else you got your image from).
 Select “Overlay” on the left side (that is the butterfly icon), then at the top choose “Add Your Own”.
 Find where you saved your image on your computer, select it and click open.
 That will bring your image into PicMonkey.